Upper limits on the temperature of inspiraling astrophysical black holes: Concluding remarks

-We demonstrated a novel method to constrain the temperature of astrophysical black holes through the inspiral phase detection, without assuming a specific dependence of the temperature on either mass or spin.
+We have presented a method to constrain the temperature of astrophysical black holes through the inspiral phase detection, without assuming a specific dependence of the temperature on either mass or spin.
 The masses of inspiraling black holes are reducing during the inspiral phase due to black hole radiation, speeding up the coalescence process and introducing a correction to the orbital phase.
-By parameterising the dephasing in terms of temperature, one can constrain the temperature of the parental black holes of the gravitational wave events detected by the Advanced LIGO and Virgo detectors during the first and second observing runs, to be $ < 10^2 $ K. Note that this temperature is lower than the one of most known celestial objects, for example, type II supernovae of $ 10^{7} - 10^{9}$ K \cite{Supernova}, neutron stars of $ 10^5 $ K and the Sun (a type-G main-sequence star) of $ 10^4 - 10^{7} $ K\cite{Sun_01}.

-The method we propose is an improvement over existing results \cite{Chung_2019} based on the ringdown detection.
-Firstly, our constraint are about 4 orders tighter than the previous one by the detection of the ringdown phase, hence they are the most stringent constraint on astrophysical black holes temperature.
-Secondly, the new method relies on detecting the inspiral phase, which carries higher signal-to-noise ratio and is more detectable than the ringdown phase.
-This extends the scope of the tests to constrain the temperature of astrophysical black holes.
+By parameterising the dephasing in terms of temperature, one can constrain the temperature of the parental black holes of the gravitational-wave events detected by the Advanced LIGO and Virgo detectors during the first and second observing runs, to be less than about $ 10^9 $ K. Constraints of this order of magnitude correspond to black hole radiation of about $ 10^{-16} M_{\odot} \text{s}^{-1}$ by a black hole of about $ 10 M_{\odot}$, which is a tiny fraction of the peak luminosity of the corresponding gravitational-wave event.
+Note that throughout the paper, we have assumed that the intrinsic black hole radiation is the only effect that can reduce the masses of inspiraling black holes during BBH coalescence.
+Our constraints can be further improved if more detail investigation of the tidal effects due to alternative gravitational effects \cite{Horizon_Effect_01} \cite{Horizon_flux_01} \cite{Tidal_heating_01} \cite{Tidal_heating_02}, are included.

-Our study has focused on the effect of black hole radiation during inspiral phase.
-There are certainly other possible consequences of black hole radiation, as for instance modification of the orbital eccentricity \cite{eccentricity}.
-By taking all additional physical consequences into account, along with the improvement of detector-network performance, we expect the constraints on the temperature of inspiraling black holes to be progressively improved.
+We find no evidence of intrinsic black hole radiation.
+This is expected because the predicted temperature of the progenitor black holes detected by the Advanced LIGO and Virgo detectors are $\sim 10^{-9} \rm K $, much lower than the cosmic microwave background temperature.
+Unless there exist BBHs which consist of companion black holes of $ < 10^{-9} M_{\odot} $ (such that their temperature $> 3$K ), it is unlikely the intrinsic radiation will produce visible effects on the inspiral phase for our test to measure.